uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

   taken into account, since this is the way we upgrade packages in SUMA)
 - installing retracted patch (`zypper in patch:<retracted_patch_id>`): yields "patch not needed" and exit code `0`.
-Consequence: retracted patch can't be applied to a system!
-Q: somebody double-check this.
+Consequence: retracted patch can't be applied to a system.
 - if a system already has a patch installed, that becomes retracted, zypper has no intention to fix this situation (this can be problematic, since downgrading RPM is potentially dangerous operation because of rpm scripts)